 “People are sometimes quite amazed that when she says something…she makes sense.
 She’s a very logical woman and that sometimes startles people.”

 Animals Are Her Passion

 A few months before her 40th birthday, Bardot announced her retirement from the cinema.
 She has dedicated her life to animal rights ever since.
-As Brigitte herself has said,
+As Brigitte herself once said,

 “I gave my beauty and my youth to men.
 I am now giving my wisdom and my experience, the best of me, to animals.”

 Thanks to Brigitte’s endless work and passion, the animal rights movement has made amazing strides.
 To name just a few of Brigitte’s accomplishments:

 - Since Bardot’s involvement, there’s been a 30-50% decrease in horsemeat consumption in countries where horsemeat is still legal.
 Bardot’s campaign slogan, “Horses are not cattle,” inspired extreme reactions from horse butchers, and Brigitte still gets death threats over this one.

 - Fur is now taboo.
 Brigitte spearheaded the anti-fur movement by insisting that